jing-xiang/hear-me-see/README.md

 Google Cloud (Speech-to-Text): Used for converting voice commands into text for processing.

 React Native: Used for developing parts of the application's user interface.

+In the project directory, you can run:

+yarn start
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

+The page will reload if you make edits.
+You will also see any lint errors in the console.